Microsoft Corporation

 Our More Personal Computing segment consists of products and services that put customers at the center of the experience with our technology.
 This segment primarily comprises:

-Windows
+Windows and Devices

 The Windows operating system is designed to deliver a more personal computing experience for users by enabling consistency of experience, applications, and information across their devices.
 Windows OEM revenue is impacted significantly by the number of Windows operating system licenses purchased by OEMs, which they pre-install on the devices they sell.
 In addition to computing device market volume, Windows OEM revenue is impacted by: